bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-22.0-explained.md

 Aaron: 00:20:25

 I think descriptors also allow you to sort of categorize your funds into specific types of funds, right?
-So you

-Sjors: 00:20:34

-Hmm hmm

-Aaron: 00:20:34

-can say, these are all my Taproot funds, locked in Taproot stuff, and these are all my Multisig funds, like the Multisig stuff, sorry, Multisig addresses.
+So you can say, these are all my Taproot funds, locked in Taproot stuff, and these are all my Multisig funds, like the Multisig stuff, sorry, Multisig addresses.
 And the descriptors sort of let you label these, right?

 Sjors: 00:20:48